robin-thomas/zenith/README.md

 - SxT SDK.
 Created a NodeJS SDK for SxT to make it easy to interact with SxT in NodeJS (supports DDL, DML, DQL).

+- JS snippet code that can be used by publishers to display ads on their website.

 - The cost per ad click, which is calculated using the base cost per click from the campaign, the current year-over-year CPI of the country and the Big Mac index of the user's country.

 - UI/UX.
 Clean and modern responsive design created from scratch.